Origho-precious/Origho-precious/README.md

 - Git, Github & Bitbucket

 ### Currently Learning
-- Solidity
+- More on Solidity
-- Web3
+- Building on the NFT space

 ### Next On My List to Learn
 - Golang
-- Python

 ## Find me around the web
 - Twitter: https://www.twitter.com/precious_origho